AdobeDocs/campaign-web.en/help/v8/workflows/workflow-settings.md

 >[!CONTEXTUALHELP]
 >id="acw_workflow_settings_error"
 >title="Error management settings"
->abstract="In this section, you can manage how the workflow should behave when an error occurs during its execution (pause/stop its execution or ignore errors).
+>abstract="In this section, you can manage how the workflow should behave when an error occurs during its execution (pause/stop its execution or ignore errors)."

 * **[!UICONTROL Error management]**: This field lets you define the actions to be taken if a workflow task has errors.
 There are two possible options: